Religious views of William Shakespeare: Paganism

 Shakespeare's very frequent references to Paganistic gods and concepts, such as Hymen bringing about the resolution of As You Like It, are not a reflection of his own belief but a necessary device to present deity on stage, where Christian figures were, in contrast to the presentation of the mystery plays of earlier times, prohibited.
 Some commonplace Christian allusions, involving no physical manifestation of religion, in Quarto editions of the history cycle, were replaced with harmless references to pagan gods when the First Folio appeared.

 Views on Islam

-Shakespeare's views on Islam have been described by The Economist as "complex" and "multifaceted", and he "was ahead of his time in his sensitivity to the Islamic world and its inhabitants."
-According to the conclusion of Prof Matthew Dimmock, Shakespeare's depiction of Islam and Muslims "denied either scriptural congruence or religious coherence, embodied in the martially aggressive male."
-Shakespeare's works included several Muslim characters, including Aaron the Moor in Titus Andronicus (although the play is set in ancient Rome centuries before Islam was founded by the Prophet), the Prince of Morocco in The Merchant of Venice and Othello in the eponymous play.
-These works are said to have been inspired by several Moorish delegations from Morocco to Elizabethan England around 1600, such as that of Abd el-Ouahed ben Messaoud.
-Shakespeare also makes one explicit reference to Muhammad, in Henry VI.
+Shakespeare's knowledge of Islam, according to a commentator writing in The Economist, was "sparse", yet he uses the religious inspiration delivered to the prophet Muhammad to make comparison with the visions experienced by the Catholic Joan la Pucelle (Joan of Arc) in Henry VI Part One: here "Shakespeare appropriates Islam for Protestant causes."
+Nonetheless, the writer asserts, Shakespeare was "ahead of his time in his sensitivity to the Islamic world and its inhabitants."
+According to academic Matthew Dimmock, Shakespeare's depiction of Islam "… does not bind […] the status of Mahomet to infamy."